Hong Kong Healthcare Blog - OT&P

 Antimalarial Medication

 If you are travelling to a region with a risk of malaria, speak to your general practitioner about which medications you should take.
-You might need to take certain medicines during your travels and several days before and after you travel8.
+You might need to take certain medicines during your travels and several days before and after travel.

-Antimalarials reduce your risk of infection by 90%8.
-However, it remains essential that you take the necessary precautions to avoid mosquito bites.
+Antimalarials reduce the risk of infection by 90%.
+However, taking the necessary precautions to avoid mosquito bites remains essential.

 Although there is no vaccine for malaria, it can be prevented by avoiding mosquito bites and treating it with anti-malarial medication.
 Speak to your general practitioner if you plan to visit a country with reported malaria transmission and always ensure you're complying with international vaccine regulations.